BBC Reports by 8 Violet

 8Violet and the Harrow Food Bank

 Members of 8 Violet visited as many tutor groups as possible to collect food and donate it to Harrow Food Bank.
 To make things interesting and get more people to participate we held a competition; a prize for the tutor group that collects the most amount of items out of their year group.
-There was a prize for the overall winning tutor group from the whole college – first in the queue in the Rookery on the Thursday and Friday.
+There was a prize for the overall winning tutor group from the whole School – first in the queue in the Rookery on the Thursday and Friday.
 All items were brought to E5 or E8.
 Mrs Batt and 5 to 8 Violet members went to Harrow Food Bank to deliver the collected food.
 Rohan one of the members who went on the trip was interviewed.
 We asked him, “Was the Harrow Food Bank a big place?”

 “Yes, it was massive!
 There were buildings full of different types of food.
 It was well organized”

 “I don’t really know I only went into one building and there were about 4 people.”

 “Do you want to do anything more than what you have already done?”